 Whether you’re a history buff, nature enthusiast, or antique collector, there are tons of things to do in Clarkesville, GA, during any season.
-Located in the heart of the breathtaking North Georgia Mountains, this charming town offers natural beauty all year long, with blooming flowers in the spring, brilliant fall colors, and even snow-capped peaks in the winter months.
+Located in the heart of the breathtaking North Georgia Mountains, this charming town offers natural beauty all year long, with blooming flowers in the spring, brilliant colors in the fall, and even snow-capped peaks in the winter.
 Residents and visitors can get outside and enjoy the fresh mountain air, or spend time in the area’s many galleries, shops, and museums.
 There’s so much to do and see, and it’s all just minutes from Glen-Ella Springs Inn!
 Here are our picks for the top Clarkesville activities that guarantee a day of adventure.

 Our Favorite Things to Do in Clarkesville, GA

 - Stroll Downtown: Downtown Clarkesville is home to a wide variety of boutiques and shops, award-winning eateries, and century-old historic buildings that provide a beautiful backdrop.
 Once the sun goes down, guests can enjoy live music, great drinks, and a fun atmosphere at a variety of downtown hot spots.

 - Road Trip to Helen: Visitors can take a short 40-minute drive from Clarkesville, GA, to Helen, GA, for a first-hand look at a Bavarian-style Alpine Village.
 This unique mountain town boasts over 200 specialty shops, a scenic State Park, cobblestone streets, and a rustic atmosphere that will make you feel like you’ve stepped back in time.